EneVyctis/EneVyctis/README.md

 email: roux.basi@gmail.com

 # Projects

+## [Emulatv](https://github.com/EneVyctis/Emulatv), project to learn FullStack dev & watch services on a TV's Display.
+Emulatv is your usual Tv internet interface, except it runs on a raspberry and has a phone as a remote controller.
+You can choose from various services (Netflix-Youtube etc...) add your own and runs it.
+This project is a personal project that both covers a use case (I was in need for such system 3 months ago) and a desire to learn fullstack development for web application.

 ## [XKube](https://github.com/EneVyctis/FirstYearProject), my first project.
 Xkube is a simple game inspired by TicTacToe.
 We aimed to code that game, implement an AI to play alone and a multiplayer game mode to play with a friend.